-* Rents vary significantly according to location, room size, facilities etc. Other costs such as electricity, heating, water, Internet and phone connection are not included.
+* Rents vary significantly according to location, room size, facilities etc. Other costs such as electricity, heating, water, Internet connection are not included.

-There is a limited number of beds in double rooms available at the Student residence Hostel Spinut and at the Campus student dorm, so an early-booking system „first come-first serves“ is in place.
+There is a limited number of beds in double rooms with bathroom available at both university premises and beds are allocated to students on „first come first serve“ basis.
 Students with severe disability will be given preference.

 Useful web portals: